huggingface/peft/README.md

 | ViT           | ✅  |   |   |   |    |
 | Swin           | ✅  |   |   |   |   |

-### Image to text (Multi-modal models)

-|   Model         | LoRA | Prefix Tuning  | P-Tuning | Prompt Tuning  | IA3
-| --------- | ---- | ---- | ---- | ----  | ----  |
-| Blip-2           | ✅  |   |   |   |   |

 ___Note that we have tested LoRA for [ViT](https://huggingface.co/docs/transformers/model_doc/vit) and [Swin](https://huggingface.co/docs/transformers/model_doc/swin) for fine-tuning on image classification.
 However, it should be possible to use LoRA for any compatible model [provided](https://huggingface.co/models?pipeline_tag=image-classification&sort=downloads&search=vit) by 🤗 Transformers.
 Check out the respective examples to learn more.
 If you run into problems, please open an issue.___

 The same principle applies to our [segmentation models](https://huggingface.co/models?pipeline_tag=image-segmentation&sort=downloads) as well.

+### Multi-Modal Models (Image-to-Text)

+|   Model         | LoRA | Prefix Tuning  | P-Tuning | Prompt Tuning  | IA3
+| --------- | ---- | ---- | ---- | ----  | ----  |
+| Blip-2           | ✅  |   |   |   |   |

 ### Semantic Segmentation